sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Don't change the test code - that is the contract

-- Show how to remove compile errors also show how to do when there two compile errors in a single line, you have to fix the one inside first
+- Demo how to remove compile errors also show how to do when there two compile errors in a single line, you have to fix the one inside first